 1. Your Son or Daughter is Getting Married

 Getting married is one of the biggest life choices that a human being can make.
 This is magnified exponentially when it is your son or daughter that is getting married.
 After all, parents naturally want their children to be happy and to have a good life–this includes marriage.
 Before you pull out your checkbook and reserve the banquet hall for the reception, it might be a good idea to get the low down on the individual that your child is marrying.
-Love is blind, and sometimes those caught up in the emotion of the moment cannot see what you as a parent see.
-As a matter of fact, I have heard horror stories about young women marrying very ‘nice young men’, only to find out several months after the wedding that the ‘nice young man’ was addicted to pornography, not willing to work, or worse….
+Love is blind, and sometimes those caught up in the emotion of the moment cannot see what you, as a parent, see.
+As a matter of fact, I have heard horror stories about young women marrying very ‘nice young men’, only to find out several months after the wedding that the ‘nice young man’ was addicted to pornography, not willing to work all he did was sit in front of his pc watching porn movies.

 2. Your About to Make a BIG Investment That Sounds too Good to be True

-Ever hear of Bernie Madoff the ponzi scheme king?
+Ever hear of Bernie Madoff the Ponzi Scheme King?
 You would be surprised how many of these ‘dream investment’ schemes occur on a day to day basis.
 In fact, these schemes are just microcosms of the kind of swindling that Madoff was engaged in….they just happen on a much smaller scale.
-Imagine if one…..just one person dealing with Madoff would have hired a skilled private investigation firm to conduct a very very thorough background and lifestyle investigation into Madoff.
-They might not have been able to find a smoking gun, but a trained and professional private investigator would eventually be able to see the writing on the wall that something just isn’t right–which could have saved clients untold millions.
+Imagine if one…..just one person dealing with Madoff would have hired a skilled private investigation firm or used an afp police check to conduct a very thorough background and lifestyle investigation into Madoff.
+They might not have been able to find a smoking gun, but a trained and professional would eventually be able to see the writing on the wall that something just isn’t right–which could have saved clients untold millions.

 Before you start taking money out of your 401k and investing it with the latest and greatest investment guru–do some due diligence with a private investigator.
 The money that you spend with a private investigator will be a drop in the bucket compared to what you could end up losing.